Skip to navigation Skip to content Skip to subnav

 • § 671.
 Procedure

-(a) In his or her discretion, the Commissioner may suspend indefinitely or for a definite time the license of an operator, or the right of an unlicensed individual to operate a motor vehicle, after opportunity for a hearing upon not less than 15 days’ notice, if the Commissioner has reason to believe that the holder thereof is an individual who is incompetent to operate a motor vehicle or is operating improperly so as to endanger the public.
-If, upon receipt of such notice, the individual requests a hearing, such suspension shall not take effect unless the Commissioner, after hearing, determines that the suspension is justified.
-If the Commissioner imposes a suspension, he or she may order the license delivered to him or her.
-Not less than six months from the date of suspension and each six months thereafter, an individual upon whom such suspension has been imposed may apply for reinstatement of his or her license or right to operate or for a new license.
-Upon receipt of such application, the Commissioner shall thereupon cause an investigation to be made and, if so requested, conduct a hearing to determine whether such suspension should be continued in effect.
+(a) In the Commissioner’s discretion, the Commissioner may suspend indefinitely or for a definite time the license of an operator, or the right of an unlicensed individual to operate a motor vehicle, after opportunity for a hearing upon not less than 15 days’ notice, if the Commissioner has reason to believe that the holder of the license or right to operate is an individual who is incompetent to operate a motor vehicle or is operating improperly so as to endanger the public.
+If, upon receipt of such notice, the individual requests a hearing, the suspension shall not take effect unless the Commissioner, after hearing, determines that the suspension is justified.
+If the Commissioner imposes a suspension, the Commissioner may order the license delivered to the Commissioner.
+Not less than six months from the date of suspension and after each subsequent six months, an individual upon whom such suspension has been imposed may apply for reinstatement of the individual’s license or right to operate or for a new license.
+Upon receipt of such application, the Commissioner shall cause an investigation to be made and, if so requested, conduct a hearing to determine whether such suspension should be continued in effect.

 (b) In his or her discretion, the Commissioner may suspend for a period not exceeding 15 days the license of an operator, or the right of an unlicensed individual to operate a motor vehicle, without hearing, whenever he or she finds upon full reports submitted by an enforcement officer or motor vehicle inspector that the safety of the public has been or will be imperiled as a result of the operation of a motor vehicle by such operator or unlicensed individual.